Dynamic self-loops in networks of passive and active binary elements: Proliferation of self-loops

 \thesection{\arabic{section}} {\arabic{section}} \makeatletter [1]{\csname the#1\endcsname.\space} \p@section{} \p@subsection{} \thesection{\arabic{section}} \thesubsection{\thesection.\arabic{subsection}} [1]{\csname the#1\endcsname.\space} \makeatother

 \onecolumngrid

-In the main manuscript, we investigate the root causes and statistics of self-loops in ensembles of interacting binary elements, and we find several strict ensembles that are completely free of self-loops.
+In the main manuscript, we investigate the root causes and statistics of self-loops in ensembles of interacting binary elements.
 In this document, we first elaborate on the conditions under which a self-loop emerges in the transition-graph shown in Fig. 1 of the main text.
-In Secs. \ref{sec:race_conditions} and \ref{sec:stable_states}, we show the probability of race conditions and the probability that a given state has a finite stability range as a function of coupling strength, for randomly-coupled spins and hysterons.
-In Secs. \ref{sec:spins} and \ref{sec:hysterons_spans}, we provide numerical evidence that the same problems of overwhelming self-loops holds if one considers spins instead of hysterons, and for ensembles of hysterons with equal spans.
+In Secs. \ref{sec:race_conditions} and \ref{sec:stable_states}, we discuss the probability of race conditions and the probability that a given state has a finite stability range as a function of coupling strength, for randomly-coupled spins and hysterons.
+In Secs. \ref{sec:spins} and \ref{sec:hysterons_spans}, we provide numerical evidence the problem of overwhelming self-loops is similar for spins instead of hysterons, and for ensembles of hysterons with equal spans.
 In Sec. \ref{sec:gap_vs_selfLoops}, we further analyze the relationship between gaps and self-loops.
 In Sec. \ref{sec:weak_nonreciprocity}, we provide numerical evidence that self-loops also overwhelm the response of large systems in the case of weakly asymmetric interactions.
 In Sec. \ref{sec:size_4}, we derive the conditions to prevent $L=4$ self-loops for $N=2$ spins and $N=2$ hysterons with equal spans, and sample $L=4$ self-loops for large $N$.
+In Sec. \ref{sec:active_serial_coupling}, we analyze the emergence of self-loops in system of serially-coupled two-state elements.
 In Sec. \ref{sec:well_behaved_demo}, we provide physical illustrations for the different classes of well-behaved models.
 In Sec. \ref{sec:rac_condition_rules}, we analyze the role of the different race conditions rules in the different families of models.
 In Sec. \ref{sec:selfLoop_structure}, we give details on the algorithm to generate all possible self-loops, and illustrate the different possible self-loop structures for different sizes $L$.
-Finally, in Sec. \ref{sec:large_avalanches}, we illustrate a few numerical simulations of large systems of well-behaved models.
+Finally, in Sec. \ref{sec:large_avalanches}, we discuss numerical simulations of large systems of self-loop-free models.